JamesHawk585/cli-companion/NOTES.md

 4. [] This main page will have a search bar.
     a.
 Serch bar can search by: name, tag, desciprion, or code block.

+    ## Delete Snippet:
+    1. attached onClick event to delete button. onCick calls an anonymous function that in turn calls handleDeleteSnippet in App.jsx.
+    2. Create handleDeleteSnippet in App.jsx
+    3. handleDeleteSnippet should:
+        - [] Delete the snippet from the db.
+        - [] Remove the snippet from the 'snippets' stateful array.

+        onCick calls an anonymous function that in turn calls handleEditSnippet in App.jsx.

+    ## Edit Snippet
+    1. Attach event listener to the edit button.
+    2. onCick calls an anonymous function that in turn calls handleEditSnippet in App.jsx.
+    3. handleEditSubmit should:
+        - send a PATCH request update the specified backend resource.
+        - Update the stateful array such that only the pathced object is changed.

 # Server